sdgluck/serialise-request/README.md

 `serialiseRequest(request[, toObject]) : String|Object`

+Serialise a Request.
+The function base64 encodes the result of calling `blob()`.

 - __request__ {Request} request to serialise
 - __toObject__ {Boolean} serialise request to an object (default is string)

 `serialiseRequest.deserialise(request) : Promise<Request>`

+Deserialise a Request serialised using `serialise-request`.
+Caveat: as there is no way to serialise a FormData object the `formData()` method is unsupported on the result and will throw if called.

 - __request__ {String|Object} request to deserialise